techcomm23/Food101_EfficientNetB0/README.md

 Food-101 is a dataset that consists of 101 food categories with 750 training and 250 test images per category.

-In "Food-101 – Mining Discriminative Components with Random Forests" [paper](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/static/bossard_eccv14_food-101.pdf), the authors(Lukas Bossard et al) used RF architecture to train a model to achieve an average accuracy of 50.76%.
+In "DeepFood" [paper](https://arxiv.org/ftp/arxiv/papers/1606/1606.05675.pdf), the authors(Chang Liu et al) trained a CNN based model to achieve a "Top-1 accuracy" of 77.4%.
 We will use this paper as a baseline to evaluate the performance of EfficientNet-B0 Architecture

 ---
+## Goal
+In the DeepFood paper, authors developed an algorithm that was able to achieved a "Top-1 accuracy" of 77.4%.
+We need to explore the impact of utilizing EfficientNet to train our model.
+We will build a model using EfficientNet.
+Then we will evaluate different metrics to compare the performance of EfficientNet vs the model proposed in DeepFood paper.

+---
 ## Tasks
+* [x] **TFDS datasets**:
+Instead of using Food-101 dataset from source, we will utilize TensorFlow Datasets (TFDS) API to load the dataset.
+We will explore the features and labels.
+Then we will analyze and visualize samples from the dataset.

+* [x] **Building TF input pipeline**:
+We will use tf.data API to build our input pipeline.

+* [x] **Mixed precision**:
+We will enable mixed precision.
+Although it’s not supported in this case, we will benefit from memory utilization improvements because we’ve changed the policy to "mixed_float16".
+We’ll explore layers that was impacted by this policy change.

 * [x] **Transfer Learning**:
-In the Food-101 paper, authors achieved an average accuracy of 50.76% using RF model.
-We need to explore the impact of utilizing EfficientNet to train our model.
 First, we'll use EfficientNet to build a feature extraction model.
-Then we will fine-tune this model.
-Finally, we will evaluate the created model to compare its performance to the model used in Food-101 paper.
+Then we will build a fine-tuned model.
+Since we have sufficient number of images (750 images) per class, our fine-tuning strategy will be to unfreeze the whole base model.
+Then we’ll train both the head and baseline using food-101 dataset.

+ * [x] **Evaluation- Tensorboard**:
+#ToDo

+* [x] **Evaluation- Confusion Matrix**:
+#ToDo

-* [x] **TFDS datasets**:
+* [x] **Evaluation- F1 Scores**:
-Instead of using Food-101 dataset from source, we will utilize TensorFlow Datasets (TFDS) API to load the data set.
-TFDS offers high performance input pipelines and includes a catalog of large collection of datasets.
+#ToDo

+---
+## Results
+#ToDo

 ---
 ## License